• Skip to primary navigation

 Irish Soda Bread

-A cherished family recipe, this traditional soda bread has a crusty exterior, a dense, tender crumb, and a soft, biscuity texture.
-Add a touch of sweetness and a handful of raisins and you've got the best Irish soda bread around!
+A cherished family recipe, this traditional Irish Soda Bread has a crusty exterior, a dense, tender crumb, a soft, biscuity texture, and just a touch of sweetness.

 Round loaf of soda bread dotted with raisins, baked in a cast iron pie dish.